Skip to main content

 What is Alzheimer’s Disease?

 Alzheimer’s disease is the most common form of dementia.
-Alzheimer’s is a progressive neurodegenerative condition that impacts a person’s memory and other cognitive functions to a degree that inhibits daily tasks and activities.
+It is an irreversible, progressive neurodegenerative condition that destroys a person’s memory and thinking skills.
+Eventually, the brain disorder inhibits a person’s ability to do daily tasks and simple activities.
+While most Alzheimer's patient are over the page of 65, the disease is not a normal part of aging.

 The fundamental causes of Alzheimer’s disease are still unknown but researchers are pursuing many avenues of discovery to better understand the disease.
 The most common theories for what may cause Alzheimer’s include the amyloid and tau hypotheses.
 Abnormal deposits of these proteins clump together in the brain, forming plaques and tangles that interfere with normal brain function.